 - Enter claims information into database systems.

-When polled, Insurance Claims Clerks say the following skills are most frequently used in their jobs:
+These are the skills Insurance Claims Clerks say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.